 Optimal Mowing Height (inches)

 *Dwarf and semi-dwarf cultivars of St. Augustinegrass (Captiva, Delmar, Seville) are the only cultivars of this species that should be mowed at 2.5" Other cultivars should be mowed at 3.5–4".

 _____Inspect irrigation systems (valves, timers, filters, emitters, etc.)

-_____Inspect and test rain shutoff devices (annual requirement)
+_____Inspect and test rain shutoff devices (seasonal requirement) and replace as needed.

-_____Turn irrigation controllers to off position (rainy season)
+_____Turn irrigation controllers to "by-pass" mode using a moisture sensor or rain shutoff sensor. (rainy season)